-Your business will need secure parking for customers vehicles and as large a workshop as possible.
-A leased unit in a prominent location may be a good first step, and you may need to borrow the deposit on a long term lease as part of your business plans.
-An unsecured business loan <link> could help you raise the cash.
+Your business will need secure parking for customers' vehicles and as large a workshop as possible.
+A leased unit in a prominent location may be a good first step, but you may need to borrow the deposit on a long-term lease as part of your business plans.
+An unsecured business loan could be a great way to help you raise the cash.

-You could also consider buying premises, with a commercial mortgage, which can be used to buy land as well as buildings, and under some circumstances can even be used to buy an existing business.
-Commercial property finance is arranged on an individual basis.
+However, you could also consider buying premises - with a Commercial Mortgage - which can be used to buy land as well as buildings and, under some circumstances, can even be used to buy an existing business.
+Commercial Property Finance is arranged on an individual basis.
 Some lenders have a minimum of £75,000 or more, but there is no set upper limit.

 REAL EXAMPLES OF WHAT WE CAN DO

 Find the most competitive funding to allow an existing garage to set up an MOT centre